tmn/.emacs.d/README.md

 **My .emacs.d - use it, break it, fix it, trash it**

-This emacs configuration is tested in emacs 25.1 on macOS.
-Some of the configurations aren't compatible with Windows, yet.
+This emacs configuration is tested in emacs 27.1 on macOS.

 ## Usage